uruzFR/Module-Sim800c/README.md

        git clone https://github.com/uruzFR/module-sim800c.git

-2. Navigate to the directory where the Python script is saved.
+2. Navigate to the directory.

+       cd module-sim800c

-3. Connect the SIM800C module to a USB port on your computer.
+4. Connect the SIM800C module to a USB port on your computer.
-4. Open the Python script in a text editor and modify any necessary information (e.g. PIN code, phone number).
+5. Open the Python script in a text editor and modify any necessary information (e.g. PIN code, phone number).
-5. In the command prompt or terminal window, enter the following command to run the Python script:
+6. In the command prompt or terminal window, enter the following command to run the Python script:

        python name-of-the-scrip.py

 6. Enjoy.

 Note: Before running the script, be sure to modify it with the appropriate information for your SIM800C module.
 This may include modifying the PIN code or phone number.```